cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

     ![navigate to virtual machines](../../common/img/navigate-to-virtual-machines.png)

 1. Tiles represent the Virtual Machines.
-Note that the VM "cfme001" is powered off.
+Note that the VM "rhel 7" is powered off.

     ![VM cfme001 is turned off](../../common/img/cfme-001-powered-off.png)

-1. Click on the tile icon "cfme001" to see the VM details.
+1. Click on the tile icon "rhel 7" to see the VM details.

 1. Click ***Power*** -> ***Power On*** to power on the Virtual Machine